statelyai/xstate/packages/xstate-react/README.md

 ## Configuring Machines

-Existing machines are configurable with `.useConfig(...)`.
+Existing machines are configurable with `.withConfig(...)`.
 The machine passed into `useMachine` will remain static for the entire lifetime of the component (it is important that state machines are the least dynamic part of the code).

 ::: tip
 The [`useMemo` hook](TODO) is an important performance optimization when creating a machine with custom config inside of a React component.
 It ensures that the machine isn't recreated every time the component rerenders.